- Apply Now

 The OSU Alumni Association Legacy Access Awards are for incoming freshmen or transfers who have a parent or guardian that is an Oregon State alumnus.
 This scholarship is designed to assist prospective students that may not otherwise be able to afford college.
 This is a need-based award with a one-time value of $2,000.
 Qualifications include: proof of legacy, 3.65 cumulative GPA, and 1200 SAT.
 Selections are competitive and made in March during the competitive round.

-OSU is one of the few universities to have an Army, Air Force, and Naval (Navy and Marine Corps) Reserve Officer Training Corps (ROTC) program on campus.
+OSU-Cascades has an Army Reserve Officer Training Corps (ROTC) program on campus.
 The focus of the ROTC program is leadership, management, and character development in the hope of preparing students for careers in the Armed Forces.
 Scholarships are awarded via national boards and selectively by the commanding officers of each unit.
 OSU also provides select ROTC students with additional Provost and Foundation Scholarship money that is awarded based on merit and financial need.
 More information can be gained by the following sites:

 Bridge To Success